ONEReverseCard/My-Scripts/Netless Server Admin.md

         --Flinging
         if flinging == true then
-            if character.Humanoid.RigType == Enum.HumanoidRigType.R15 then
+            if character.Humanoid.RigType == Enum.HumanoidRigType.R15 and bodyAngularVelocity.AngularVelocity == Vector3.new(0, 0, 0) then
                 bodyAngularVelocity.AngularVelocity = Vector3.new(10000, 10000, 10000)
             end